PandaDB: Understanding Unstructured Data in Graph Database: Query Plan Optimization

-Consider the query statement in Figure \ref{fig:execution}, it queries the \textit{Michael Jordan}'s pet cat's name.
-The parsed operators include a structured property filter(Prop Filter1, filtering the data by the condition 'Michael Jordan'), an unstructured property filter(Prop Filter2, making sure the pet is a cat), then an expanding operator to find relevant nodes by node's relationships(to make sure the relationship between the two nodes).
-Also, there are some necessary related algebra operations like \textit{Projection} and \textit{Join}.
+Consider the query statement in Figure \ref{fig:execution}, it queries \textit{Michael Jordan}'s pet cat's name.
+The parsed operators include a structured property filter (Prop Filter1, filtering the data by the condition 'Michael Jordan'), an unstructured property filter (Prop Filter2, making sure the pet is a cat), then an expanding operator to find relevant nodes by node's relationships.
+Also, there are some necessarily related algebra operations like \textit{Projection}, which is to select the expected result domain.
 Figure \ref{fig:execution} shows three possible query plans to get the same queried results.
 The difference between the three plans lies in the relative order between the operators.
-The plan (a) executes the two filters and joins the results, then expands on the result.
-The plan (b) expands based on Property Filter1 and joins with the results of Property Filter2.
-The plan (c) executes the sub-property filter at last.
+Plan (a) executes sub-property filter (Prop Filter2) first, and then structured data filter(Prop Filter1).
+Next, expand on the filtered results.
+Plan (b) executes the structured data filter (Prop Filter2) first, by contrary.
+Plan (c) executes the sub-property filter (Prop Filter2) at last.
 However, the query execution time would differ.

-For plan(a) and plan(b), the \textit{Prop Filter2} filters the photos of all nodes in the database.
-However, in plan(c) it filters the output of the \textit{Join} operator.
-When the \textit{Prop Filter2} is much slower than other operators, plan(c) will have the shortest execution time than others.
-Suppose there are 100 units of data, the Prop Filter1 takes 1 second to filter a unit of data, while the Prop Filter2 takes 100 seconds.
-Then the plan (a) and (b) takes 10000s to execute the Prop Filter2, while plan (c) takes only 100s.
-Because in plan(a) and (b), Prop Filter2 needs to filter all the data in the dataset, while in plan(c) it only needs to filter the output of \textit{Join}.
-The fewer data the Prop Filter2 to filter, the less time the whole plan takes, if the Prop Filter2 is slower than other operators.
-While in real-world applications, it is difficult to judge the semantic filters' speed from experience, the query plan would be more complex.
-Our system needs to optimize the query plan to obtain a fast execution plan by consider processing unstructured data in the graph database.
+In Plan(a), the \textit{Prop Filter2} filters the photos of all nodes in the database.
+In Plan(b), the \textit{Prop Filter2} filters the output of \textit{Prop Filter1}.
+While in plan(c) it only filters the output of the \textit{Expand} operator.
+When \textit{Prop Filter2} is much slower than other operators, plan(c) will have the shortest execution time than others.
+Because the fewer data the Prop Filter2 filters, the less time the whole plan takes if the Prop Filter2 is slower than other operators.
+While in real-world applications, we could not suppose an unstructured filter is so expensive with cache and index, the query plan would also be more complex.
+Our system needs to adaptively optimize the query plan to obtain a fast execution plan by considering processing unstructured data in the graph database.